litchipi/Memory/README.md

 `sudo apt install restic`

-`pip install toml argcomplete argparse`
+`pip install argcomplete argparse`

 ## How to install ?
 ./install.sh
 Will create a folder `~/.local/share/memory/` and copy the code inside, then create a symlink to `~/.local/bin/memory`

 ## How it works ?
-Memory creates a `register.toml` file in a specific directory for each backup category.
+Memory creates a `register.json` file in a specific directory for each backup category.
 In it, it stores what to include, andwhat to exclude.
 When asking to backup, the script reads the register, and format the parameters to be passed the the `restic` command (backup & archiving tool).

 The registers and resulting restic repositories are located in `~/.backup/`